 =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])

 What it means:

 =VLOOKUP(this value, in this list, and get me value in this column, Exact Match/FALSE/0])

 The VLOOKUP function in Excel can become interactive and more powerful when applying a Data Validation (drop down menu/list) as the Lookup_Value.
-So as you change your selection from the drop down list, the VLOOKUP value also changes.
+So as you change your selection from the drop-down list, the Excel VLOOKUP value also changes.

-See how easy it is to apply this with a quick VLOOKUP example below…
+See how easy it is to apply this with Excel dependent drop down list VLOOKUP example below…